Parsifal and Greek Myth

 and had been led by it to the Greek mysteries.

-culture: firstly in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek poetry and drama.
-Myths
+the ancient Greek culture: firstly in the social and religious role of the Greek theatre, and secondly in the myths that had provided the content of Greek poetry and

 n 1849 Wagner sketched his own drama on the subject of Achilles (WWV 81).
 It was probably while reading about this